Guide to Cardiac CT Scanners – Prices, Slices and Types of Exams

 What CT Scanner Slice Count Is Suitable for Cardiac Exams?

-CT slice count ranges from 4 to 640 slices.
+A CT’s slice count can range anywhere from 4 to 640 slices.
 However, not all slice counts can perform cardiac examinations.
-We recommend getting a CT scanner with 64 slices and up if you want to do heart studies with your CT scan machine.
+We recommend getting a CT scanner with 64 slices or more for conducting heart studies.

-Please note that if you are required to perform full cardiac studies such as calcium scoring or coronary angiogram, be aware that you may need an injector and a post-processing workstation with cardio software on it.
+Please note that if you perform full cardiac studies, such as calcium scoring or coronary angiogram, you may need an injector and a post-processing workstation with cardio software on it.

 In this section, you can read about the two main types of cardiac CT scanner procedures.